hajalibayram/LALG_Homework/README.md

-# Applications of Krylov methods and dimentionality reduction techniques in solving real-world problems
+# Applications of Krylov methods and dimentionality reduction techniques in solving real-world problems, Computational Linear Algebra Course @PoliTO - A.Y.
+2021

 1. Pagerank algorithm implementation and analysis